On a nonlocal Cahn-Hilliard model permitting sharp interfaces: Numerical results

 \subsection{Example 3}

-Next, we investigate the case of the ``regional'' nonolocal operator, given as in \textit{Case~2}.
-Since, now $\xi$ is spatially dependent, and, in general, we can not expect it to be constant in $\D$, as illustrated in Example~1b, we are going to consider the case when $\cpot=\cpot(\x)$ is a spatially dependent coefficient, such that $\xi(\x)=\cker(\x)-\cpot(x)$ is close to zero throughout a whole domain $\D$.
+{Next, similarly as in Example~1c, we investigate the case of the ``regional'' nonolocal operator, given as in \textit{Case~2}. }Again, we consider $\cpot=\cpot(\x)$ is a spatially dependent coefficient, such that $\xi(\x)=\cker(\x)-\cpot(x)$ is close to zero throughout a whole domain $\D$.
 In particular, we chose $\cpot(x):=0.9\cker(\x)$ and obtain $\param(\x)=0.1\cker(\x)$, which is positive but close to zero in $\D$.
-While such modification, allows us to get small values of $\xi$ uniformly in $\D$, it modifies a potential, i.e., $F_0(u)=(c_f(x)/2)(1-u^2(\x))$, that, in turn, leads to a modification of the underlying problem.

 We set $\D=(0,1)^2$, $N=4225$, $T=1$, $K=100$, $\delta=0.3$, and $\varepsilon^2=0.004$.
 The initial condition $u_0$ is chosen as $u_0(\x)=\tau(\x)$, where $\tau(\x)$ is drawn from a uniform random distribution on $[-1,1]$ at each grid point.
-In Figure~\ref{fig:4} we plot the nonlocal and local solutions at different time instances.
-In this case, we can see that the nonlocal solution differs completely from the local one, and, moreover, the nonlocal solution has much sharper interfaces in contrast to the local solution.
-This corresponds to the fact that $\param(\x)$ is very small, much smaller than $\cker(\x)$.
+In Figure~\ref{fig:4} we plot the nonlocal and local solutions at different time instances. {In this case, similarly as before, by means of modifying the double-well potential we could achieve sharper interfaces in the nonlocal solution for the ``regional'' nonlocal operator compared to the local case.
+This corresponds to the fact that $\param(\x)$ is very small, much smaller than $\cker(\x)$. }

+{In summary, we can conclude that the numerical results reported are in agreement with the theoretical developments.
+Furthermore, the numerical investigations also reveals how the choice of the boundary conditions, model, and kernel parameters affect the sharpness of the interface in the solution.
+Moreover, we have also demonstrated that the nonlocal solution with sharp interfaces can be stably simulated on a given mesh for arbitrary interface parameter $\xi\geq 0$ without tying the discretization parameters to the interface width (including the case $\xi=0$, which corresponds to a sharp interface on an analytic level). }